-Amazon's Dash Replenishment Service (DRS) enables connected devices to order physical goods from Amazon when supplies are running low—like a Brita Water Pitcher that orders more filters.
+Amazon's Dash Replenishment Service (DRS) enables connected devices to order physical goods from Amazon when supplies are running low, like a printer that orders more ink.

 DRS Self-Service Portal

-Amazon Dash Replenishment is available for customers shopping on Amazon.com, Amazon.co.uk and Amazon.de marketplaces.
+Amazon Dash Replenishment is available for customers shopping on Amazon.com, Amazon.co.uk, Amazon.de and Amazon.co.jp marketplaces.

-Developers who want to give their customers the ability to use DRS with amazon.co.uk or amazon.de can enable their devices by creating a device or finding an existing US device in the DRS self-service device wizard.
+When you create a new device on the DRS Self-Service Portal, the console will automatically create the Amazon.com marketplace for you.
+Developers who want to give their customers the ability to use DRS with Amazon.co.uk, Amazon.de or Amazon.co.jp can also enable these additional marketplaces in the DRS self-service device wizard.

-Amazon Dash Replenishment utilizes a single API endpoint for all DRS related requests regardless of which marketplace your end customers prefer to shop in.
-So once your device is provisioned for the international marketplaces you can begin testing with amazon.co.uk and amazon.de customer accounts.
+Amazon Dash Replenishment utilizes a single API endpoint for all DRS Service calls regardless of which marketplace your end customers prefer to shop in.
+So once your device is provisioned for the international marketplaces you can begin testing with Amazon.co.uk, Amazon.de and Amazon.co.jp customer accounts.

 The following base URL must be used for all service related API calls, for instance replenishing an order or reporting the slot status of a device: